A model reference adaptive system approach for nonlinear online parameter identification: Introduction

-To derive an update law, we first consider the parameter to be a function of time, however, with zero time derivative.
-This yields the equivalent model system to \eqref{model-1}-\eqref{model-2} (where we skip the time variable) as
+To derive an update law, we first extend the originally stationary parameter to be a function of time, however, with zero time derivative.
+This yields the \emph{equivalent model system}

-Hence, the parameter $q$ behaves as a time constant function and is identical with the exact one $q^*$.
+corresponding to the \emph{model system} \eqref{model-1}-\eqref{model-2}, where notationally we skip the time variable.
+Hence, the parameter $q$ behaves as a time constant function that is identical to the exact parameter $q^*$ at each time instance.

 Online identification means that the parameter identification, the data collection process and the system operation are taking place simultaneously.
-During these processes, data $z$ is fed into a model reference system to adapt the solution of this system to the data $z$.
+During these processes, the data $z$ is fed into a model reference system to adapt its solution $u$.
+To this end, we propose the \emph{reference model adaptive} system